cosimo/rFactor2-DeltaBest/README.txt

 use the corresponding plugin file (DeltaBest_x64.dll) instead of the default one (DeltaBest.dll).

-As of this writing (28/6/2014) a stable 64-bit build of rFactor2 hasn't been released yet, so I don't know whether rFactor2 will automatically select the 64-bit plugin or not, so I would recommend you *DO NOT* install both dll files together.
-Just pick the one that corresponds to your rFactor2 build:
+As of this writing (30/6/2014) a stable 64-bit build of rFactor2 hasn't been released yet, so I don't know whether rFactor2 will automatically select the 64-bit plugin or not.

+It seems that installing both 32 and 64 bit versions together won't do any harm, but I would recommend if you can to install just the single DLL file you need.

+Pick the one that corresponds to your rFactor2 build:

 * 32-bit, use "DeltaBest.dll"
 * 64-bit, use "DeltaBest_x64.dll"